Community Projects

-Interview interesting authors and academics, including the likes of Douglas Rushkoff (author of Life, Inc) and the SF City College bio tech team building the first bacteria-powered battery.
+Host / Producer, Douglas Rushkoff (new-media pundit and author of Life, Inc) and the SF City College bio tech team building the first bacteria-powered battery.

 - the first Ephemerisle theme camp – 8 members in 2009